boystrange/ProgramVerification/src/Chapter/Lambda.lagda.md

 We will introduce new terms in the following chapters.
 For the time being, since we have imported the `Nat` module from the library, a number of terms defined therein are also available.
+In particular:

+* `zero` of type `ℕ` represents the natural number zero;
-In particular, `zero` represents zero and `succ` is a function that, applied to a natural number, yields its successor.
-The usual decimal notation for natural numbers is available, so that `0` can be used as abbreviation for `zero`, `2` can be used for abbreviation for `succ (succ zero)` and `42` can be used for abbreviation for 42 applications of `succ` to `zero`.
-As for types, we adopt some syntactic conventions to improve the readability of terms.
-In
+* `succ` of type `ℕ -> ℕ` is a function that, applied to a natural number, yields its successor.

+The usual decimal notation for natural numbers is also available, so that `0` can be used as abbreviation for `zero`, `2` can be used for abbreviation for `succ (succ zero)` and `42` can be used for abbreviation for 42 applications of `succ` to `zero`.

-particular:
+As for types, also for terms we adopt some syntactic conventions to improve readability.

 * We omit topmost parentheses, so that e.g. `M N` stands for `(M N)`.